 Face it.
 ‘Tis God’s gift.”

-The story of Jesus' temptations is not to be taken lightly.
-It's a warning that we can ruin our lives if we stray from the path God wills for us.
-The first temptation was decisively important.
-On the surface it is a desire for something innocent and good: why not call on God power to satisfy our hunger.
-"If you are the Son of God, command that these stones become loaves of bread," the tempter says to Jesus.
-His reply is surprising: "One does not live on bread alone, but on every word that comes forth from the mouth of God."
-We must always seek God's will above all.
-At every moment we must listen to God's Word, seek God's will.
+The story of his temptations is full of symbolism, but not to be taken lightly.
+It’s a warning that we can lose our way if we stray from what God wills for us.
+The first temptation was about hunger.
+On the surface the tempter’s question was quite reasonable.
+Why not call on God power to satisfy our hunger.
+“If you are the Son of God, command that these stones become loaves of bread,” the tempter says to Jesus.
+His reply is surprising: “One does not live on bread alone, but on every word that comes forth from the mouth of God.”
+We must always seek God’s will above all.
+At every moment we must listen to God’s Word, seek God’s will.

-Since he was alone in the desert, only Jesus himself knew what he felt.
-The implication of the temptation story is that he had to struggle within himself to find the best way to live his life for God.
-We ordinary mortals will hardly imagine ourselves turning stones into bread; but in the first temptation Jesus seems to toy with the possibility of providing a limitless supply of bread for people, like the daily dole-out of food by which Roman emperors kept popular with their followers.
+Since he was alone in the desert, only Jesus knew what he felt.
+But the clear implication is that he had to struggle to find the best way to live his life for God.
+Jesus seems to toy with the possibility of providing a limitless supply of bread for people, like the daily dole-out of food by which Roman emperors won popularity with their followers.
 But Jesus saw how a focus on food and drink can lead to forgetting spiritual values.
-"Man does not live on bread alone."
+“Man does not live on bread alone.”

-Our deepest needs are not met by physical food and drink.
-Human beings need and yearn for more, for spiritual nurture.
-To help save other people from hunger and misery, we need to listen to God our Father, who awakens in our conscience a hunger for justice and solidarity.
+Our deeper needs are for more than food and drink.
+Humans need something else as well.
+We hunger for meaning and for spiritual nurture.
+To play our part towards our fellow-men, we need to listen to God our Father, who awakens in our conscience a hunger for justice and solidarity.

-Perhaps our great temptation today is to "change things into bread", to reduce our desires to what is tangible and consumable.
-Indiscriminate consumerism is all around us, but it is hardly the way to progress and liberation.
-A consumerist society leads to emptiness and discontent.
-Why does the number of suicides keep rising, in apite of our prosperity?
-Why do we barricade ourselves within gated communities, and build walls and barriers to stop hungry people from sharing our prosperity and disturbing our peace?
+There is a tendency to reduce our desires to what is tangible and consumable.
+Indiscriminate consumerism is all around us, but a consumerist society breeds emptiness and discontent.
+Why does the number of suicides keep rising, in spite of our prosperity?
+Why do we barricade ourselves within gated communities, and build such barriers to stop hungry people from sharing our prosperity and disturbing our peace?
 Jesus tells us that we do not live on bread alone.
 We need to nurture the spirit, develop solidarity with those who suffer, listen to our conscience and be open to the ultimate mystery, which is God.